olebole/irafdoc/doc/language.parameters.rst

   </p>
   <p>
-      The mode of a parameter determines two qualities: whether the parameter is prompted for when it is accessed, and whether the parameter is <tt>"learned"</tt>, i.e. whether its value is saved between invocations of a task.
+      The mode of a parameter determines two qualities: whether the parameter is prompted for when it is accessed, and whether the parameter is <span style="font-family: monospace;">"learned"</span>, i.e. whether its value is saved between invocations of a task.
   </p>
   <p>